 open coverage/index.html

-Our first coverage report looks like this:
+The first coverage report looks like this:

-Where coverage stands at 80% for the entire project.
+Coverage stands at 80% for the entire project.

-brings up results for the file:
+to review results for the file.

-In our case, 4/5 lines are covered, translating to 80% coverage.
+You’ll notice covered lines in green, and uncovered lines in red.
+In this case, 4/5 lines are covered, translating to 80% coverage.

 Adding tests to complete coverage